ThatSealgair/constitution/Constitution.md

 ## 25 ACQUISITION CLAUSE

+25.1 For The Club to be acquired by another Club/Soceity or for the club to enter a subsidiary affiliation agreement,
+- 25.1.1 A special general meeting must be called.
+- 25.1.2 The quorum of this meeting must be double that required by 19.1.
+- 25.1.3 A 70% vote in favour of all members and executive must be achieved.
+- 25.1.4 The President, Secretary, and Treasurer must vote unanimously in favour of the decision.

-25.1 In the event that The Club is ever acquired by another Club/Society or enters into a subsidiary affiliation agreement, this shall occur for an up-front cost no less than one hundred thousand (100,000) Australian dollars to be channelled to be used in-line with the purpose of The Club.
+25.2 In the event that The Club is ever acquired by another Club/Society or enters into a subsidiary affiliation agreement, this shall occur for an up-front cost no less than one hundred thousand (100,000) Australian dollars to be channelled to be used in-line with the purpose of The Club.

-25.2 From the date that such acquisition / agreement is finalised, the name of this Club/Society shall be changed to the "UQ Robotics and Technology Society", otherwise abbreviated to "UQ RATS" for a period no less than three (3) years.
+25.3 From the date that such acquisition / agreement is finalised
+- 25.3.1 the name of this Club/Society shall be changed to the "UQ Robotics and Technology Society", otherwise abbreviated to "UQ RATS" for a period no less than three (3) years.
+- 25.3.2 the mascot icon 'Turbo' is to be replaced by an image that resembles a rat.

 ## 26 DOCUMENTS